Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Operation timed out context.DeadlineExceeded (from ctx.Err()) ThinClientError::Timeout(String) asyncio.TimeoutError

-Operation cancelled by caller context.Canceled (from ctx.Err()) (no distinct variant — uses higher-level cancellation) asyncio.CancelledError
+Operation canceled by caller context.Canceled (from ctx.Err()) No distinct variant; uses higher-level cancellation. asyncio.CancelledError

 CBOR (de)serialisation failure wrapped error ThinClientError::CborError(serde_cbor::Error) serde-layer exception bubbles up